 Star B Stables

 Star B Stables is located near Staunton in the heart of the Shenandoah Valley.
-Here you can escape into the countryside for an hour while you enjoy a guided horse trail ride.
+Here you can escape into the countryside for an hour while you enjoy a guided horse trail ride along Christian’s Creek, through the water, and into the woods.
 Most of the riders have never ridden before or ride once a year on vacation.
 Experienced guides provide any assistance and guidance that you need to make you feel comfortable and relaxed so that you can have a great time horseback riding.
 Call 540-885-8855 for an appointment.

 Skyland Stables at Shenandoah National Park

 Horseback and pony rides are available at Skyland Stables (mile 42.5 on Skyline Drive) scheduled to open May 22nd.
 Guided horseback rides depart from the stables, cross over Skyline Drive, and travel past the Limberlost area through an old apple orchard.
 Reservations are required.
 Call 877-759-3612.
 You must stick to the route on guided trips, but you can also bring your own horse and go off on other trails.
 More than 180 miles of trails are open to horseback riding (yellow-blazed trails only).
 Keeping horses on certain designated trails minimizes impacts on hikers and on the trails and streams.
 Review the horseback regulations here.